-As the impact of COVID19 on health and the economy continues to persist, key actors, including the banking sectors, create ways in an attempt to sustain the country’s survivability.
+As the impact of COVID19 on health and the economy continues to persist, key actors, including the banking and finance sectors, create ways in an attempt to sustain the country’s survivability.
 Recently, the Philippine government launched the 4-pillar socio-economic strategy.
 The first two of which deals with the urgent needs of the vulnerable sectors and the medical industry.
 Whereas the second half is for economic recovery.

 Banko Sentral ng Pilipinas also launched the Sustainable Finance Framework.
 It includes driving digital banking and financial inclusion, which anchors upon the fast spread of digital transactions.
 Since the implementation of the country-wide quarantine protocols, around 4.115 million digital accounts were created among banks and e-wallet platforms.
 Benjamin Diokno, BSP governor, said in a virtual fintech forum last May that the share of digital transactions should reach at least 50% by the end of his term in 2023.

 The central bank sees the exponential growth in numbers as an opportunity for the banking and finance sector to seize the hype and cater to the growing desire for digital payment solutions.